A game of quantum advantage: linking verification and simulation: Distinguishing from the uniform distribution

 and, in particular, $\nu(L)\geq \epsilon$.
 Moreover, Eq. \eqref{equ:generateshog2} readily follows by dividing the equation above by $|L|$.
 As we show in Prop.~\ref{prop:lowershannon} in Eq.~\eqref{equ:normdesign} that with probability at least $1-\delta$

 Conditioned on Eq. \eqref{equ:small_collision}, it follows from Lemma \ref{lem:highcollisionsmallmass} that

 for some constant $c>0$, which yields Eq. \eqref{equ:Lisbig2}. \end{proof}

 We restricted the result above to functions with binary outputs to simplify the arguments, but we show in Appendix \ref{app:hogapp} that this can be done without loss of generality.
-That is, given a function $f$ that distinguished the distributions for $\epsilon$ and range $[0,1]$, there always exists some $f'$ that is binary and has the same properties and distinguished the distribution up to $\tfrac{\epsilon^2}{4}$.
+That is, given a function $f$ that distinguished the distributions for $\epsilon$ and range $[-1,1]$, there always exists some $f'$ that is binary and has the same properties and distinguishes the distribution up to $\tfrac{\epsilon^2}{17}$.

-If the function $f$ in Lemma~\ref{lem:from_dist_tohog} can be computed in polynomial time, then we can use it to fool XHOG in polynomial time: \begin{thm}[From distinguishing to fooling XHOG] Let $f$ as in Lemma~\ref{lem:from_dist_tohog}.
+If the function $f$ in Lemma~\ref{lem:from_dist_tohog} can computed in polynomial time, then we can use it to fool XHOG in polynomial time: \begin{thm}[From distinguishing to fooling XHOG] Let $f$ as in Lemma~\ref{lem:from_dist_tohog} for some $\epsilon>0$.
 Moreover, let $\mathcal{U}(L)$ be the uniform distribution on $L$.
-Then we can sample from $\mathcal{U}(L)$ by evaluating $f$ $\cO(\epsilon^{-4})$ many times, in expectation.
+Then we can sample from $\mathcal{U}(L)$ by evaluating $f$ a total of $\cO(\epsilon^{-2})$ many times, in expectation.
 Moreover, samples from $\mathcal{U}(L)$ violate HOG up to $\epsilon$. \end{thm} \begin{proof} Let us start with the statement that samples from $\mathcal{U}(L)$ violate XHOG up to at least $\epsilon$.
 To see this, note that:

-by Eq.~\eqref{equ:generateshog2}.
+by Eq.~\eqref{equ:generateshog2}, where with some abuse of notation we see $\mathcal{U}(L)$ as a function that outputs the probability of $x$ under $\mathcal{U}(L)$ given $x$.
 To sample from $\mathcal{U}(L)$, we can once again resort to a variation of rejection sampling.
 We sample a point $x_1\in\{0,1\}^n$ from the uniform distribution and compute $f(x_1)$.
 If $f(x_1)=1$, we output $x_1$.
 If not, we rerun this procedure with a new sample $x_2$.
 It is easy to see that when we accept, $x_i$ is uniformly distributed on $L$.
 Moreover, the probability of accepting is $\frac{L}{2^n}$.
-By Eq.~\eqref{equ:Lisprettybig}, it then follows that the probability of accepting is at least $\Omega(\epsilon^{2})$, from which we obtain that the expected number of rounds is $\cO(\epsilon^{-4})$.
+By Eq.~\eqref{equ:Lisprettybig}, it then follows that the probability of accepting is at least $\Omega(\epsilon^{2})$, from which we obtain that the expected number of rounds is $\cO(\epsilon^{-2})$.
 As for each round we have to evaluate $f$ once, the claim follows. \end{proof} It follows that if we can efficiently distinguish the output from the uniform distribution, then we can fool XHOG.
 In particular, it would follow from the conjectures of~\cite{aaronson2019classical} that it is not possible to distinguish the output of random circuits from the uniform distribution for $\epsilon$ at least inverse polynomial in $n$ in polynomial time if XHOG cannot be solved in polynomial time.

 Note that the results of this section only required the property that the underlying random circuit ensemble is a two design.
 However, it is well-known that random Clifford unitaries also are two designs and can still be simulated efficiently classically.
 It is then natural to ask if finding a function distinguishing the output of a random Clifford from the uniform distribution can be found in polynomial time.
 As we show in Appendix~\ref{app:stabilizerstates}, for random Cliffords, the function can be found and be computed in polynomial time.